 Why some puppies develop separation issues and some don’t is not fully understood.
 Whatever the cause, it’s important to realise it is not a form of bad behaviour.
-Punishing your puppy will not eliminate separation issues.
+Punishment will not eliminate separation anxiety in puppies.
 Gradually adjusting your puppy to being alone is the best approach.

 It’s good for your puppy to be comfortable when home alone.
 You can help him learn this by taking a little time and following these simple steps.
 Start as soon as your puppy comes home, if possible.

 - • Puppies like routine.
 Develop a schedule for your puppy and make sure your family sticks to it.